joaorb64/joycond-cemuhook/README.rst

 Media
 --------

-The Legend of Zelda: Swkyward Sword on Dolphin
+The Legend of Zelda: Skyward Sword on Dolphin

 .. image:: ../media/zeldass-dolphin.gif